 - The Best VPNs that Work With WireGuard – Full Analysis (Updated 2021)

 - ExpressVPN — Lightway Protocol for Fast Speeds and Security

 - CyberGhost – User-Friendly VPN with WireGuard for Linux and iOS

 - PIA – Safe, Reliable VPN with WireGuard Support

 Are the rumors about WireGuard true?
 Can this new VPN protocol really boost your streaming speeds while simultaneously doubling down on security?
 And is there a dark side to these new abilities?

 WireGuard is so new that out of the 300 VPNs I’ve researched, only 3 have started implementing it safely.
-I’ve reviewed their WireGuard abilities, and NordVPN has the most complete WireGuard support.
+I’ve reviewed their WireGuard abilities, and ExpressVPN’s Lightway Protocol performed the best.
 The performance leap is huge, but I can also understand why other leading VPNs are not adopting this fresh technology yet.

 WireGuard Pros and Cons

 WireGuard is an incredibly sleek protocol.
 Where OpenVPN requires roughly 400,000 lines of code, WireGuard has under 4000.
 That makes it more lightweight and easier for VPNs to implement, reduces the risk of flaws or vulnerabilities, and makes the code easier to audit.

 WireGuard also uses the very latest super-fast cryptographic primitives (the algorithms used to encrypt your data).